carmencchow/cyclistic_casestudy/README.md

 <h2>3.
 Process</h2>
 <h3>Data Exploration</h3>

 Before cleaning the data, it's beneficial to explore the data and see what exactly we're working with.
-Looking at our data, we can group our columns into three categories of qualitative or descriptive data: data about station information, data about ride information, and data related to start and end times.
+Looking at our table,  we can divide our columns into three categories of qualitative data: data about station information, data about ride information, and data related to start and end times.
 Here's an overview of our columns:

 ![schema1](https://github.com/user-attachments/assets/a0e1a99e-6277-4ee5-86cd-b50a9a7eb768)
 ![schema2](https://github.com/user-attachments/assets/8c034d55-782b-43bc-bffc-2095c9c6cac6)

 Let's explore the relationships between some of our columns and see if they are one-to-one or one-to-many relationships.
-For example, it would be reasonable to expect a bike station to have only one station name associated with it, in other words `start_station_id` should have a one-to-one relationship with `start_station_name`.
+It would be reasonable to expect a bike station to have only one station name associated with it, in other words `start_station_id` should have a one-to-one relationship with `start_station_name`.
 Let's see if that is the case.
 We'll run a query on `start_station_id` to see if there are instances when a `start_station_id` has more than one `start_station_name` associated with it.

 ![start_station_id_2](https://github.com/user-attachments/assets/93d9394a-9996-46b3-b57d-92b700688292)